©Maurizio Pighizzini

 Children’s publishing

 In 2013, Julie Safirstein had two memory games published by MeMo Éditions, followed by Le jour la nuit tout autour, a large-format imagier, published by Hélium.
 This book won the Prix Sorcières awarded by the ABF and ASLJ, and the Aide à la Création Artistique et Littéraire from the Conseil Général du Val-de-Marne.
 Julie Safirstein is also the author of Et j'ai rêvé le jour, published by Albin Michel Jeunesse, for which she received the Création d'Aide à l'Écriture grant awarded by the Centre National du Livre.
+Her next album, a large-format book with embossed pages printed in spot colours, will be released in 2026 by Les Grandes Personnes.

 Exhibitions

 Julie Safirstein has exhibited her studio work - drawings, paintings, paper sculptures and immersive installations - on several occasions at the La Hune Brenner gallery (Paris) and the 0fr gallery (Paris).
 In 2020, she created Hexacolore, an immersive installation built from six painted wooden panels, cut out and partially covered with mirrors, co-produced by the Centre Georges Pompidou and Mille forme.
 Hexacolore was exhibited at the Centre Pompidou in Paris and at the Centre d'art Mille formes in Clermont Ferrand.
 It is touring since, travelling to a number of venues in France and abroad.
 Julie Safirstein is also taking part in the Centre Pompidou web series Mon petit œil, making three short animated films: Rythme Bleu, Rythme Rouge and Rythme Vert.
 She also designs outdoor exhibitions, such as Face à face, an exhibition on the panels of the Cours Jean-Jaurès in Moulin as part of the Biennale des Illustrateurs 2021.
+More recently, she participated in the group exhibition Panorama at the Faouedic Gallery (Lorient) during the Itinéraires Graphiques biennial - curated by Sébastien Esteban Desplat, alongside artists Pierre Charpin, Nathalie Du Pasquier, Damien Poulain and Yûchi Yokohama in 2024.

 Scenography

 As a scenographer, she created in 2019 La forêt lunaire, for the Hermès store rue de Sèvres in Paris, windows and interior.
 For this project, she designed the windows display, some "shelf-shapes" for the Petit h space, a monumental suspended forest, and produced paintings on leather for the placemats in the café-restaurant.
 Since then, she has worked regularly with Hermès on a range of scenographic projects, including Chants Grecs in 2021 for the windows display of the rue de Sèvres store in Paris, or Paysages rêvés in 2023 for the window displays of two Hermès stores at the Paris-Charles de Gaulle airport and the window display of the Hermès store at the Istanbul airport (Turkey).
+In 2025, she created Méditerranée, a paper and painted fabric decoration representing a greek village for the summer window displays of La Maison de Commerce, Boulevard Saint Germain in Paris.

 Design